Igor Jovićević: Shakhtar Donetsk

 On 14 July 2022, Jovićević was announced as the new head coach of Shakhtar Donetsk.

+Al-Raed

+On 9 July 2023, Jovićević was appointed as the manager of Saudi Pro League club Al-Raed.

 Personal life

 His father, Čedomir "Čedo" Jovićević (1952–2020) born in Žabljak, Montenegro, was the famous defender of Dinamo Zagreb, playing ten years with the most successful Croatian club.
 His mother, Sanja, is from Zagreb.

 Igor is married and has two sons: Filip and Marcos, both players of the Dinamo Zagreb Academy.